How to Visit Garni Temple and Symphony of Stones by Bus

 After you enter, there is only one path through the gorge with beautiful rock formations on both sides.
 They are what people call the Symphony of Stones.

-Walk through the gorge until you reach a small path going up.
+Walk through the gorge until you reach a small path going to the right and up.
 Take it and follow it until you get to right under Garni Temple.

-You won’t be able to see Garni Temple from down under, but there’s another path that slopes around the cliff and brings you straight under the Temple.
+You won’t be able to see Garni Temple from down under, but another path slopes around the cliff and brings you straight under the Temple.

 Best of all – this way you avoid the official entrance and save a bit of money on a ticket (go buy a ticket if you want to be all clear and support the site of course).